What you need to know about cremation services and costs in California

 A cremation can proceed once all the required legal paperwork and permits have been authorized and completed.
 First, the death certificate must be obtained.
 How long this takes depends on the doctor signing the death certificate and the nature of the cause.

-Once a death certificate is obtained and the Cremation Authorization Form is in order, the funeral director can obtain the permit to cremate from the county.
+Once a death certificate is obtained and the Cremation Authorization Form is in order, the funeral director can obtain the cremation permit from the county.

 Generally, this all takes a few days, and the cremated remains should be available for you to collect within 7 to 10 days after the deceased is taken into the care of the cremation services provider.